quicwg/ops-drafts/draft-ietf-quic-applicability.md

 ## Replay Attacks

-Retransmission or (malicious) replay of data contained in 0-RTT packets could cause the server side to receive two copies of the same data.
+Retransmission or (malicious) replay of data contained in 0-RTT packets could cause the server side to receive multiple copies of the same data.

 Application data sent by the client in 0-RTT packets could be processed more than once if it is replayed.
 Applications need to be aware of what is safe to